Gisou’s Honey Infused Hair Mask: A Review

 - Applying the mask to damp, combed hair before massaging into the scalp and covering with a hot towel for 15 minutes or even overnight

-For more on Gisou’s Honey Infused Hair Oil as a standalone product, take a look at my full product review here.
+For more on Gisou’s Honey Infused Hair Oil as a standalone product, take a look at our full review here.

 So overall, would I recommend Gisou’s Honey Infused Hair Mask?
-Well again I think it depends what you’re looking for…
+Well, again I think it depends on what you’re looking for…

 If you’re someone who adores luxe and can’t get enough of this scent, then the price here may not be much of an obstacle.
 But if what you really want is just something that adds shine, moisture and a yummy scent, then there are some brilliant alternatives that won’t break the bank.

-As a side note, and on the subject of the price, while this mask falls firmly into the ‘ouch’ category you do actually get a lot of product here (250 ml in fact), making this the biggest hair mask I own.
+As a side note, and on the subject of the price, while this mask falls firmly into the ‘ouch’ category you do actually get a lot of product here (250 ml for the full size in fact), making this the biggest hair mask I own.